metal-stack/docs/docs/src/index.md

 # Introduction

-metal-stack is a software that provides an API for provisioning and managing physical servers in a data center.
-To categorize this product, we commonly use the terms like _metal-as-a-service (MaaS)_ or _bare metal cloud_.
+metal-stack is a software that provides an API for provisioning and managing physical servers in the data center.
+To categorize this product, we commonly use the terms _Metal-as-a-Service (MaaS)_ or _bare metal cloud_.

+From the perspective of a user, the metal-stack does not feel different from working with any other cloud provider.
+Users manage their resources (machines, networks and ip addresses, etc.) by themselves, turning your data center into an elastic cloud infrastructure.
+The major difference to other cloud providers is that compute power and data reside in your own data center.

 ```@contents
 Pages = ["index.md"]
 Depth = 5
 ```

-## Key Properties
+## Key Characteristics

 ### On-Premise

-Running on-premise gives you full data sovereignty and usually a better price/performance ratio than with hyperscalers (especially the larger your environment gets).
-Another advantage of running on-premise is the easier connectivity to existing company networks.
+Running on-premise gives you data sovereignty and usually a better price/performance ratio than with hyperscalers (especially the larger your environment gets).
+Another benefit of running on-premise is an easier connectivity to existing company networks.

 ### Fast Provisioning

-Machine provisioning of bare metal machines should not feel much different from virtual machines.
+Provisioning bare metal machines should not feel much different from virtual machines.
 And to be honest: Slow environments are no fun to work with. metal-stack is capable of provisioning servers in less than a minute.
+The underlying network topology is based on BGP and allows announcing new routes to your host machines in a matter of seconds.

 ### No-Ops